seanlowe/nox/README.md

 The app will be served at `localhost:5100/`.
 You can quit the app by running `overmind q` or pressing `Ctrl+C` in the terminal where overmind is running.

-**Note:** Optionally, you can choose to create a persistent instance of nox using PM2.
-If that's something you'd like to do, see [running with PM2](./docs/running-with-pm2.md).
+**Note:** ~~Optionally, you can choose to create a persistent instance of nox using PM2.
+If that's something you'd like to do, see [running with PM2](./docs/running-with-pm2.md)~~.
+This guide is outdated and needs updating.
+Please be patient.

 ## Database